 When it comes to other pains, when should you continue to work out or get it looked at?

-You can continue on if it feels like general muscle soreness and you have full range of motion of the joint when it is unloaded.
+You can continue if it feels like general muscle soreness and you have a full range of motion of the joint when it is unloaded.

-When it comes to a fitness professional, what should they do if they have a client that has pain and wants to continue working out or continue with their activities?
+When it comes to fitness professionals, what should they do if they have a client who has pain and wants to continue working out or with their activities?

-- If the injury is affecting what they do on a day to day basis and is not getting better with time, it should be looked at by a qualified professional.
-Qualified professionals will vary, depending on the state, province or country you live in.
+- If the injury is affecting what they do daily and is not getting better with time, it should be looked at by a qualified professional.
+Qualified professionals will vary depending on your state, province, or country.

 - If you do not feel comfortable or confident in training the individual, get them to see a qualified professional and ask for exercise guidelines from that professional.

-- If they have a chronic condition that could get worse or lead to a serious injury (For example: arthritis, heat disease, uncontrolled diabetes, etc.), get them to see a qualified professional and ask for exercise guidelines from that professional.
+- If they have a chronic condition that could get worse or lead to a serious injury (For example, arthritis, heart disease, uncontrolled diabetes, etc.), get them to see a qualified professional and ask for exercise guidelines from that professional.

 What is the best way to prevent DOMS?